marijnh/Eloquent-JavaScript/08_error.md

 Now, instead of silently returning undefined (which you get when reading an array property that does not exist), this will loudly blow up your program as soon as you misuse it.
-This makes it less likely for such mistakes to go unnoticed, and easier to find their cause when they occur.
+This makes it less likely for such mistakes to go unnoticed and easier to find their cause when they occur.

 I do not recommend trying to write assertions for every possible kind